Azure-Samples/azure-spring-boot-samples/keyvault/spring-cloud-azure-starter-keyvault-jca/README.md

 ## Server SSL and RestTemplate SSL

-This is a scenario for enabling server SSL and `RestTemplate` SSL in a web application.
-It only requires running `ssl-bundles-server` independently.
-You can verify it by following the [ssl-bundles-server/README.md](ssl-bundles-server/README.md).
+This is the scenario to enable server SSL and `RestTemplate` SSL in a web application.
+It only requires running `ssl-bundles-server` standalone.
+You can verify it by following [ssl-bundles-server/README.md](ssl-bundles-server/README.md).

 ## mTLS for Server SSL and RestTemplate SSL

-This mTLS scenario uses a web app as Server that enabled server SSL and needs client auth, another web app enables `RestTemplate` SSL.
-You need to use the two samples `ssl-bundles-server` and `ssl-bundles-rest-template` together.
+This mTLS scenario uses a web app as Server that enabled server SSL and needs client auth, and another web app with `RestTemplate` SSL enabled.
+You need to use the `ssl-bundles-server` and `ssl-bundles-rest-template` samples together.
 Azure resources created by either of these two sample projects can be shared with each other, so you don't need to create both.

 ### Server side mTLS: